Observation of Super-ballistic Brownian Motion in Liquid: Results

-The presence of the hydrodynamic colored noise raises the short time MSD from $t^3$ for a Brownian particle driven by white noise to $t^{5/2}$.
+\FloatBarrier The presence of the hydrodynamic colored noise raises the short time MSD from $t^3$ for a Brownian particle driven by white noise to $t^{5/2}$.
 Therefore, we see increased transport in the hydrodynamic case at short times in comparison to a purely white-noise description.
-However, at longer times, the presence of the Basset-Boussinesq force slows down transport, and the hydrodynamic and white noise MSDs cross at some crossing time $t_c$ as seen in Fig. \ref{crossings}.
-However, when we take thermal initial conditions for our velocity, the short time behavior of the MSD is dominated by the initial velocity of the particle, and we see no crossing-time behavior.
+At longer times, the presence of the Basset-Boussinesq force slows down transport, so the hydrodynamic and white noise MSDs cross at some crossing time $t_c$ as seen in Fig. \ref{crossings}.
+However, when we take thermal initial conditions for our velocity, the short time scaling of the MSD is dominated by the initial velocity of the particle, and we see no occurrence of a crossing-time.
 To explore this behavior, we find $t_c$ as a function of the initial velocity.
 As seen in Fig. \ref{crossings}, the crossing time is a decreasing function of initial velocity.
 This decreasing behavior continues until some critical velocity, where now the initial velocity obscures acceleration from the colored thermal force.
 The crossing time analysis separates two qualitatively different short-time regimes.
-For small initial velocities, increased transport from the colored noise is the dominant hydrodynamic effect.
+For small initial velocities, increased transport from the colored noise can temporarily dominate transport.
 For larger initial velocities, decreased transport from the Basset term is the dominant hydrodynamic effect.